Ra.One: Casting

-Principal photography
+Filming

 The crew of Ra.One featured both Indian and overseas personnel.
-Nicola Pecorini served as the director of photography, with V. Manikandan providing assistance.
+Nicola Pecorini served as the director of photography with V. Manikandan providing assistance.
 Andy Gill and Spiro Razatos were hired as the stunt supervisors, and Nino Pansini was hired as the stunt cinematographer.
 Sabu Cyril and Marcus Wookey were responsible for the production design.
 The film's producer was Bobby Chawla, but Gauri Khan later stepped in after the former suffered a brain haemorrhage.
 Filming took place at a number of studios, notably Filmistan Studios, Film City and Yash Raj Studios in India and the Black Hangar Studios in the UK.

 Principal photography was initially set to begin in Miami, but the idea was abandoned due to budget constraints.
 The first phase of filming began in Goa on 21 March 2010 and continued until May.
 The second and third phases took place in London with the entire cast, beginning in July 2010 and ending in August.
 The next phase was split into two schedules; the first schedule commenced at Filmistan Studios in the first week of September 2010, while the second schedule began in December 2010 and took place over a seven-day period.
 The remaining portions were filmed in July 2011 at Film City.
 A cameo appearance and a music video were filmed in the weeks leading up to the release, the former at the Whistling Woods Studios in Mumbai.

 Ra.One featured three major action sequences, which were filmed in sets and real locations across Mumbai and London.
 The cinematography borrowed ideas from video games, such as rapid transitions between first-person and third-person perspectives.
 Procedures such as bullet time were also incorporated into the film.
 The production design was closely associated with the lighting and cinematography to facilitate smooth filming.
 However, filming faced a number of difficulties including increasing costs, delays and safety constraints.
 In addition, differences between Khan and Sinha caused tensions on the sets.